vivin/gradle-semantic-build-versioning/README.md

    preRelease {
        // The bumping scheme is alpha.0 -> alpha.1 -> ... -> alpha.n
        bump = {
-           "alpha.${(it.split(/\./)[1] as int) + 1}"
+           "alpha.${((it - ~/^alpha\./) as int) + 1}"
        }
    }
 ```

 ## Automatic bumping based on commit messages

 Sometimes you might want to automatically bump your version as part of your continuous-integration process.
 Without this option, you would have to explicitly configure your CI process to use the corresponding bump properties, if you want to bump the major or minor versions.
 This is because the default behavior is to bump the component with least precedence.
 Instead, you can configure the plugin to automatically bump the desired version based on the contents of your last commit message.
+If the commit message contains multiple bumping matches, the one with the highest precedence wins.

+If any of the patterns is set to `null`, the commit message is not even checked against it, so if you do not plan to use some of the patterns, you can disable them to gain some performance.
+If all patterns are set to `null`, autobumping is completely disabled and the commit message is not even retrieved.
+This improves the performance even more if you do not plan to use autobumping at all currently.
+You can re-enable autobumping at any time by using the default value for a pattern or setting a custom one.

 ### `autobump`